AshbilShahid/Enhanced-Social-Media-Sentiment-Analysis/README.md

 To run this project locally, ensure you have the following dependencies installed:

 i.
-Python: Version 3.6 or higher. ii.
-Libraries: You can install the required libraries using pip. bash
+Python: Version 3.6 or higher.
-Copy code
-pip install joblib gradio numpy scikit-learn textblob plotly
+2. Libraries: You can install the required libraries using pip. bash code(pip install joblib gradio numpy scikit-learn textblob plotly)
 joblib: For loading and saving machine learning models.
 gradio: For creating the user interface and deploying the sentiment analysis tool.
 numpy: For numerical operations and array manipulation.